Welcome!

 Thursday, November 11, 2010

-Ms. Rowling wrote her first book by hand in noisy cafes while baby Jessica slept in a carriage by her side.
-She completed her seventh and final book (Harry Potter and the Deathly Hallows), writing it in the peaceful quiet offered at The Balmoral, a beautiful hotel in Edinburgh, Scotland.
+Rowling wrote her first book by hand in noisy cafes while baby Jessica slept in a carriage by her side.
+By the time Rowling completed her seventh and final book (Harry Potter and the Deathly Hallows), she sat it in the peaceful quiet offered at The Balmoral, a beautiful hotel in Edinburgh, Scotland.
 She says when she completed the seventh book, she was initially elated, but in an interview with Oprah she said, “it was a bereavement.”
 Harry Potter was her escape and when she was done, she cried in a way that she had only cried one other time in her life—the time when she lost her mother.

 She says that if her mother had not died, there would probably not be a Harry Potter.
 She says her experience with knowing death appears on every other page in what Harry has to deal with.
 Other life events, such as her experience with clinical depression, have inspired characters such as the Dementors.
 Although Mrs. Rowling said she could write an eighth, ninth, or tenth Harry Potter book, she probably won’t.
 She doesn’t commit either way, but she feels number seven was it.

 Ms. Rolwing says she will go on to write other things and she gives herself permission to not feel compelled to replicate the phenomena that occurred with the Harry Potter series.
-The last words in her final Harry Potter book are, “all is well” and it seems for Ms. Rowling, all is well too.
+The last words in her seventh Harry Potter book say, “all is well” and it seems for Ms. Rowling, all is well,too.

-1. I had breakfast with Arthur Levine (American publisher of the Harry Potter series Arthur A. Levine Books).
-Okay, we were at separate tables, but we were inches apart!
+1. I had breakfast with Arthur Levine (he was the American publisher of the Harry Potter series when he headed Arthur A. Levine Books).
+Okay, we were at separate tables, but we were inches apart.
+I could have reached over and borrowed his salt shaker. ☺ Ms. Rowling says that Arthur Levine is one of her two best friends.

 Author Buzz...it has nothing to do with Merlot